soasme/nixos-config/README.md

 # NixOS on UTM

-This repository contains configurations & scripts that allows running NixOS on UTM(QEMU).
+This repository contains NIX configurations for @soasme's personal use, including running NixOS on UTM(QEMU) and Raspberry Pi (4+).

 ## Getting Started